Idehed/cityexplorer-frontend/README.md

 __Post detail__

 When the user clicks on a specific post they will be sent here, Post page.
-The logged in users can comment andif you are not the owner you can also like the post.
+The logged in users can comment and if you are not the owner you can also like the post.
 The owner of the post can press the menu dropdown icon to either delete or edit the post.

 ![Post detail](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/8ca1fc2c-2c24-47f7-8741-8d22d634897b)